jqnatividad/ckanext-officedocs/README.rst

 =============

-This plugin provides the option of using the Microsoft Office viewer for previewing content as an IResourceView
+This plugin provides the option of using the Microsoft Office viewer for previewing both MS Office and OpenOffice documents as an IResourceView

 ------------
 Supported formats